sedm0784/thereiclippedit/README.markdown

 1. Installs the Python requirements: requests, pyperclip, and gntp,

-2. Configures and installs the launchd plist to the location:
+2. *OS X:* Configures and installs the launchd plist to the location:
    `~/Library/LaunchAgents/`

-3. Configures and installs the There, I Clipped It Automator workflow as a Service.
+3. *OS X:* Configures and installs the There, I Clipped It Automator workflow as a Service. (in `~/Library/Services/`

-4. GENTLY reminds you (where) to set up a keyboard shortcut in System Preferences in order to invoke There, I Clipped It quickly.
+4. *OS X:* GENTLY reminds you (where) to set up a keyboard shortcut in System Preferences in order to invoke There, I Clipped It quickly.

+5. *Windows:* Configures and installs shortcuts for pushing and pulling you clipboard to your "Programs" folder.
+The push shortcut has the keyboard shortcut Ctrl+Alt+V and the pull shortcut has the keyboard shortcut Ctrl+Alt+C. If you want to use different shortcuts, you can edit them by right-clicking on the installed shortcut files and selecting "Properties".

 ## iOS Installation